SilverIce/JContainers/JC.md

 ### JSON serialization

-As said above, it’s possible to serialize/deserialize container data.
+As said above, it’s possible to serialize/deserialize container data (write to or read from an external file).
 While numbers and strings serialized in natural way, store form information is slight tricky as JSON knows nothing about Skyrim forms (and also because global form id depends on mod load order).
 Serialized form is a string prefixed with `"__formData"`, plugin file name and local or global form id (hex or decimal number).

 Example of serialized JMap containing player's form associated with `"test"` key:
 ```json